HimanshuSharma-IITKGP/My-Projects/README.md

 # E-Cell Projects
 ---
 ## To-Do-List
-### Features in this Project are :
+### Features In This Project Are :
-        - fixed input bar
+                - Fixed input bar
                 - Add a task (by either hitting enter or clicking on plus)
-        - Serial number of the task
+                - Serial number for each task
                 - Mark a task as complete
                 - Delete a task
                 - Move a task up or down according to your priority
                 - Counter of done tasks and total tasks

+## Quiz App
+### Features In This Project Are :
+                - Toggle night mode
+                - Counter of correct , incorrect and unattempted Questions
+                - Random 10 questions each time , out of 25 pre decided questions
+                - Random order of options for each question
+                - Time limit of 10 seconds per question
+                - Test ends if the time limit exceeds
+                - Skip a question by clicking on next